-One thing you shouldn't do is get a premium theme for free.
-Some shady websites may offer premium themes for free — these are almost always shams, and the theme will likely contain malicious code.
+One thing you shouldn't do is get a premium theme for no cost.
+Some shady websites may offer premium themes for free — these are almost always scams, and the theme will likely contain malicious code.

-These marketplaces each have their own fair share of bad themes, but the marketplace itself is respectable.
-If you see any truly awful behavior or aren't happy with a purchase, you have somewhere to turn to, and may even be able to get your money back.
+These marketplaces each have their own fair share of bad themes, but the marketplaces themselves are respectable.
+If you see any truly awful behavior or aren't happy with a purchase, you have somewhere to turn to -- and may even be able to get your money back.
 There are also some small niche businesses offering some great themes — the best way to assess whether these are on the level is to browse their website and talk to others.

 If you've been searching for themes, you may have come across Divi, Avada or the X Theme.
 These are huge themes that really do offer you just about everything: Lots of templates, a legion of setup options, and support for WooCommerce, bbPress, BuddyPress and many other large plugins.

-These themes can be great, but, like any other theme, they have their downsides.
+These themes can be great, but, like any other type of theme, they have their downsides.
 The fact that they do absolutely everything is great, but it does also mean they don't do any specific thing exceptionally.
-A niche food template will be a lot better at helping you share your recipes than Avada, for example.
+A niche food template will be a lot better at helping you to share your recipes than Avada will be, for example.